open-and-sustainable/prismaid/docs/review/review-configurator.md

 ---
-title: Config Generator
+title: Review Configurator
 layout: default
 ---

 <link rel="stylesheet" href="/assets/css/styles.css">

-# Generate Your Review Configuration File
+# Review Configurator

+---

-This configurator helps you create a TOML configuration file for the prismAId Review tool, which processes systematic literature reviews using AI models.
-For other tools in the prismAId toolkit (Download, Convert), please refer to their respective documentation.
+This configurator helps you create a TOML configuration file for the prismAId [Review tool](../tools/review-tool), which processes systematic literature reviews using AI models.
+For other tools in the prismAId toolkit, see the [Download](../tools/download-tool) and [Convert](../tools/convert-tool) tool pages.

 <form id="configForm">
     <h2 id="project-information">Project Information</h2>